mckenzies125/Handling_VoterData_with_DataStructures/README.md

 1.) voter <last-name> <first-name> <age>

 Adds a new voter to the system.
 Last name and first name have no spaces or special characters, just letters.
 Age is an integer; you should make sure it is between 18 and 118, and if not, this voter "registration" withe system should be rejected.
 Your program should also reject a voter with the same first name, last name, and age, as a voter already in the system.
-Purple text is typed by the user, green text is output produced by your program.